gilangabdul73/miniVoteApp/README.md

-# MiniVoteApp
+# MiniVotingClass
-Mini Voting Class Project with C Programming Language application applied stack function and saving with file *.txt (this repo is from student repository from 2 years ago)
+Mini Voting Class Project with C Programming Language application for stack and saving with file *.txt